How much does it cost to hire in the US?

 Costs to account for during the hiring process

-The average cost to hire an employee in the U.S. is around $4,700.
-Your actual costs to hire a new employee may be higher or lower than this figure, depending on the details of the position and other factors.
+Here's what you can expect: The average cost to hire an employee in the U.S. is around $4,700.
+Your actual costs to hire a new employee will vary based on the role and other factors.

 Beyond employee compensation, some of the costs you may have to account for in the hiring process include: